-The winery is located in the municipality Margaux in the eponymous area in the Médoc (Haut-Médoc, Bordeaux).
-In 1661, a large estate was bought by the merchant Pierre des Mesures de Rausan (Rauzan) of the Gassies family.
+The winery is located in the municipality Margaux in the same area in Médoc (Haut-Médoc, Bordeaux).
+In 1661, the de Gassies family bought a large estate from the dealer Pierre des Mesures de Rausan (Rauzan).
 This resulted in the wineries Château Desmirail.
 Château Marquis-de-Terme and Château Rauzan.
-At the time of the French Revolution (1789-1799), in 1792, the Château Rauzan entered the two wineries Château Rauzan-Ségla and the figurative Château Rauzan-Gassies shared.
-The second was bought after numerous changes of ownership in 1946 by Paul Quié.
-The Quié family also owns this today Château Croizet-Bages and more wineries.
-In the 1980s, the famous oenologist became Professor Émile Peynaud (1912-2004) engaged as a consultant.
-In the Bordeaux Classification in 1855 it received the second rank (Deuxième Cru Classé).
-The vineyards cover 30 hectares and are with the varieties Cabernet Sauvignon (65%), Merlot (25%) and Cabernet Franc (10%) planted.
-The long-lived red wine will be 15 to 18 months in 30% new expanded.
+At the time of the French Revolution (1789-1799) the Château Rauzan became the two wineries in 1792 Château Rauzan-Ségla and the present Château Rauzan-Gassies.
+The second was bought by Paul Quié in 1946 after numerous changes of ownership.
+That belongs to the Quié family today Château Croizet-Bages and other wineries.
+In the 1980s, the famous oenologist Professor Émile Peynaud (1912-2004) engaged as a consultant.
+In the Bordeaux Classification in 1855 it received second place (Deuxième Cru Classé).
+The vineyards cover 30 hectares of vineyards and are with the varieties Cabernet Sauvignon (65%), Merlot (25%) and Cabernet Franc (10%) planted.
+The long-lived red wine is 15 to 18 months in 30% new expanded.
 The second wine is called "Chevalier de Rauzan-Gassies".